-The Irish Cancer Society provides flexible working, and employs staff on part-time contracts as well as temporary contracts to meet fluctuating demands in the organisation.
-Across the organisation, over 94% of staff were employed on permanent contracts.
+The Irish Cancer Society provides flexible working and employs staff on part-time contracts as well as temporary contracts to meet fluctuating demands in the organisation.
+Across the organisation, 96% of staff were employed on permanent contracts and 4% of staff were employed on temporary contracts.

-63% of staff were employed on part-time contracts.
+61% of staff were employed on part-time contracts.
 This high percentage is due to the nature of our night nursing employment, where all employees work part time and can determine their own hours of work.
-Of our non-night nursing staff members, 26% worked on part-time contracts, typically as requested by the member of staff.
+Of our non-night nursing staff members, 25% worked on part-time contracts, typically as requested by the member of staff.
 The Society is committed to ensuring access to flexible work patterns and part-time work.